Implementing Fifo (First In First Out) On Media Folder To Maintain Diskspace - Bytesized Hosting Wiki

 MOUNT="$1"

-# Maximum threshold of volume used as an integer that represents a percentage:
+# Maximum threshold of volume used as an integer (percentage).

 MAX_USAGE="$2"

-# Failsafe mechansim.
-Delete a maxium of MAX_CYCLES files, raise an error after
+# Failsafe mechanism: delete a maximum of MAX_CYCLES files, then raise an error.

-# that.
-Prevents possible runaway script.
+# Prevents runaway scripts.
 Disable by choosing a high value.

 MAX_CYCLES=1000